RivaD2/node-app/README.md

 # node-app
-## Built a RESTful service with Node, Express and MongoDB, from setup to production for Udemy course.
+## Built a RESTful service with Node, Express and MongoDB, from setup to production with guidance from a Udemy course.
 I wanted to really understand Node on a deeper level and improve my understanding of the back end.

-**Structure:**
+**Udemy Course: Node.js: The Complete Guide to Build Restful API's **Structure:**
 - Refresher on Node.js and architecture
 - The Node module system
 - NPM